-1. That Frontier's accounting for gas costs during the 12-month period ended September 30, 2017, is approved.

-2. That the gas costs incurred by Frontier during the 12-month period ended September 30, 2017, were reasonably and prudently incurred, and Frontier is hereby authorized to recover 100% of its gas costs incurred during the period of review.

-3. That, Frontier's decisions regarding mitigation against price spikes are subject to Commission review annually in the Company's gas cost prudency review proceeding and the Commission has determined in this review proceeding that Frontier's hedging activities during the review period were reasonable and prudent.

-4. That Frontier shall address its hedging policy and program in its testimony in its next annual gas cost prudency review, explaining why and how it hedged or why it did not hedge during the test period.

-5. That Frontier shall use the net-of-tax overall rate of return of 6.60% as the applicable interest rate on all amounts over-collected or under-collected from customers reflected in its Deferred Gas Cost Account, effective January 1, 2018.

-6. That Frontier shall file its annual review schedules in its annual review filings in such a manner that they present a summary of the gas costs that agree with Frontier's monthly deferred account reports.
+- 1. That Frontier's accounting for gas costs during the twelve month period ended September 30, 2017, is approved; - 2.
+That the gas costs incurred by Frontier during the twelve-month period ended September 30, 2017, were reasonably and prudently incurred, and Frontier is hereby authorized to recover 100 % of its gas costs incurred during the period of review; - 3.
+That Frontier's hedging activities during the review period were reasonable and prudent. - 4.
+That Frontier shall address its hedging policy and program in its testimony in its next annual gas cost prudency review, explaining why and how it hedged or why it didn't hedge during the test period. - 5.
+That Frontier shall use the net-of-tax overall rate of return of 6.60% as the applicable interest rate on all amounts over-collected or under-collected from customers reflected in its Deferred Gas Cost Account effective January 1, 2018; - 6.
+That Frontier shall file its annual review schedules in its next annual review filing in such a manner that they present a summary of the gas costs that agree with Frontier's monthly deferred account reports in future annual review proceedings.